-At Bird & Co, we are committed to providing expert legal services and impeccable customer services to clients across UK and abroad.
-Our solicitors have strong links with our local communities in Lincolnshire and Nottinghamshire, however, our enviable reputation and convenient online conveyancing services means we attract clients from across the globe.
+At Bird & Co, we are committed to providing expert legal services and impeccable customer service to clients across UK and abroad.
+Our solicitors have strong links with our local communities in Lincolnshire and Nottinghamshire, however, our enviable reputation and convenient online conveyancing service means we attract clients from across the globe.

 Our Help to Buy conveyancers have been awarded the Law Society Conveyancing Quality Scheme Accreditation for their specialist skills.

-As a firm, we’re also accredited in Lexcel, the legal practice quality mark for law firms leading the way in client care and legal practice management.
-We’ve designed our services to make our clients’ experience with us as smooth and straightforward as possible and we work tirelessly every year to retain our accreditation.
+As a firm, we are also accredited in Lexcel, the legal practice quality mark for law firms leading the way in client care and legal practice management.
+We have designed our services to make our clients’ experiences with us as smooth and straightforward as possible and we work tirelessly every year to maintain our accreditations.

 Our Help to Buy solicitors’ fees

-We’ll ensure our Help to Buy fees are proportionate and affordable for you.
-We understand that buying a house is a financially burdensome time, and we believe legal fees shouldn’t add any unnecessary stress to your experience.
+We will ensure that our Help to Buy fees are proportionate and affordable for you.
+We understand that buying a house is a financially worrying time, and we believe legal fees should not add any unnecessary stress to your experience.